-Akash Kapur is an author and journalist who lives in Auroville, India.
+Akash Kapur is an author and journalist who grew up in Auroville, India.
 His work has appeared, among other places, in The Atlantic, Granta, The Hindu, The New Yorker, The New York Times, and Outlook.
-He is the author of India Becoming: Journey Through a Changing Landscape (Penguin 2012) and editor of Auroville: Dream and Reality (Penguin 2017), an anthology of writing from Auroville.
-He is at work on a book on the quest for utopia, set in Auroville.
+He is the author of India Becoming: Journey Through a Changing Landscape (Penguin 2012), which was named a Best Book of 2012 by The New Yorker and The New Republic.
+He is also the editor of Auroville: Dream and Reality (Penguin 2018), an anthology of writing from Auroville, and is at work on a book on the quest for utopia.

 Amitava Kumar is the author of several works of non-fiction and two novels.
 His latest book, Immigrant, Montana: A Novel, is forthcoming; the Indian edition, entitled The Lovers, was recently published.
 Kumar’s writing has appeared in Harper’s, The Guardian, New Yorker, Vanity Fair and the New York Times.
 His essay “Pyre,” published in Granta, was selected by Jonathan Franzen for Best American Essays 2016.
 Kumar is Professor of English at Vassar College and a Guggenheim Fellow